nickoala/edgetpu-on-pi/README.md

   *height* to multiples of 16, it cannot match some models' required input size.
   For example, if you tell Pi Camera to resize to Inception V3's required 299x299, it actually rounds up to 320x304.
-The captured image has to be cropped before passed to the Edge TPU.
+The captured image has to be cropped before passed to Edge TPU.
 Resulting files are:

 1. `classify_capture.py`: Original official demo, kept for reference.